Guarantor loans are coming into the regulatory spotlight.

 Lenders don’t always ask if there are any financial links between the borrower and the guarantor, or whether a guarantor’s finances would be affected if the borrower lost their job or died.

 There are widespread reports from debt advisers that guarantor lenders are very fast to go to court.
-It is unusual for commercial lenders to take people to court for consumers debts quickly – most lenders prefer to accept arrangements to pay and ultimately sell the debt.
+It is unusual for commercial lenders to take people to court for consumer debts quickly – most lenders prefer to accept arrangements to pay and ultimately sell the debt.
 Sometimes a court case has to be stayed to allow complaints to be taken through the Financial Ombudsman – this is not an issue that comes up with other forms of lending.

 Public information supplied by the Registry Trust supports this.
 In Northern Ireland in 2018, Amigo obtained 275 CCJs with a total value of just over £1.9million.
-This was the highest total value of any claimant in Northern Ireland in 2018 – only one other claimant had CCJs totalling over £1million.
+This was the highest total value of any claimant in Northern Ireland in 2018 – only one other claimant had CCJs totaling over £1million.
 This claimant data is not available for England and Wales.

 Guarantor has less legal protection than the borrower